 My regular readers may have noticed that I published only one post on this blog for the entire month of June.
-I’m sorry about that, but I’ve had a lot of distractions lately.
+I’m sorry about that, but I’ve had a lot going on lately.
 I’ll try to do better going forward, but in the meantime, I wanted to publish a few photos so you can see what we’ve been up to.

 Summer’s a great time for field trips, and we’ve been taking our grandkids along for weekly outings to the library, the zoo, the park, the ice cream parlor, plus a full week of Vacation Bible School.